ChestnutKurisu/CSE291D_Midterm_SP25/README.md

-# Midterm Miniproject: Tensegrity Rolling Robot (CSE 291 – SP25)
+# Midterm Miniproject: Tensegrity Rolling Robot (CSE 291D Physics Simulation – SP25)

 This repository contains a **node-based tensegrity rolling robot** simulation written in Python.
 The system’s equations of motion are derived from the **Principle of Least Action**, augmented with a soft penalty for ground contact and optional friction.